-Things to do
+Things to do in Kruger National Park:

 The park also has a history of tribal and ethnic cultures, with the Bushman rock paintings and other archeological sites found not too far away from the reserve main area.
 The Albasini ruins are the remains of the trading post of the well-known Portuguese trader called Joao Albasini.
 The Masorini ruins are 12 km from the Phalaborwa gate and are where the ruins of the mining and smelting industries from ancient times are found.
 The local BaPhalaborwa people have constructed huts and live along the border of the park.
 There is also a museum and picnic area near the huts and ruined furnaces.
 Thulamela is a large iron gate and a part of the Zimbabwe culture.
-Besides, one can visit the Letaba Elephant Musuem, Stevenson Hamilton Memorial Library and the Jock of the Bushveld Route around the park area for more insight into the culture and history of the land.
-The Kruger National Park is a popular destination amongst not only hard core wildlife enthusiasts, but also often visited by families, honeymooners and groups who find the fascination of watching the majestic large mammals in their natural habitat appealing and equaling satisfying.
-The Kruger is hence for everyone and with its well-developed lodges, modern amenities and readily accessible roads that run within the park area as well, it is most definitely a delight for all types of tourists, including children, families, photographers and wildlife enthusiasts.
+Besides, one can visit the Letaba Elephant Museum, Stevenson Hamilton Memorial Library and the Jock of the Bushveld Route around the parking area for more insight into the culture and history of the land.
+The Kruger National Park is a popular destination amongst not only hardcore wildlife enthusiasts but also often visited by families, honeymooners, and groups who find the fascination of watching the majestic large mammals in their natural habitat appealing and equaling satisfying.
+The Kruger is hence for everyone and with its well-developed lodges, modern amenities and readily accessible roads that run within the parking area as well, it is most definitely a delight for all types of tourists, including children, families, photographers and wildlife enthusiasts.

-How to reach
+How to reach Kruger National Park: